-In the run up to the revival of three missing Dad’s Army episodes we’re asking “is there really a demand to remake lost classics or are they better just missing ?”
+In view of the success of UKTV’s revival of three missing Dad’s Army episodes we’re asking “is there really a demand to remake lost classics or are they better just missing ?”

 Today we look at Steptoe and Son.
 An all time classic that nearly never was.
 When writers Ray Galton and Alan Simpson created the pilot episode as part of their Comedy Playhouse season it was intended as just that.
 A one off sitcom, it took considerable arm twisting from the BBC to get them to to write a full series, the rest as they say is history.